Azure/KAN/src/grpc_proto/README.md

 # grpc_proto

-An easy grpc server that forwards the frame data.
+A simple grpc server that forwards the frame data.